 Political Behavior Research Group

-The Political Behavior Research Group meets twice a month during the academic year to discuss ongoing and completed research related to political attitudes, ideology, participation, public opinion, and voting behavior.
+The Political Behavior Research Group meets twice a month during the academic year to discuss ongoing and completed research related to political attitudes, political cognition, ideology, participation, public opinion, and voting behavior.
 The group combines traditional political science with approaches from political psychology and biopolitics to examine how psychology and biology help give rise to political behavior.
 The group membership consists primarily of faculty and students in the Political Science Department.
 On this site, you will find current and past speaker schedules, along with a list of current and former PBRG participants.